ashurtech/pathfinder_vscode/README.md

 ## 📝 License

-MIT License - feel free to use this code for learning and building your own extensions.
+MIT License - feel e to use this code for learning and building your own extensions.

 ## 🔗 Useful Resources